1983 PGA Tour Qualifying School graduates

 This is a list of the 1983 PGA Tour Qualifying School graduates.
 57 players earned their 1984 PGA Tour card through Q-School in 1983.
 The tournament was played over 108 holes at the Tournament Players Club in Ponte Vedra, Florida.

+Tournament summary

-Bob Tway shot a final round 81, three-putting the final green to miss earning a card by a stroke.
+A couple of future big names were unsuccessful at the tournament.
+Corey Pavin was "an unexpected failure" failing to move past the regional qualifying section.
+In the finals, Bob Tway shot a closing 81, including a three-putt on the final green to miss earning a card by a stroke.